tawfik-ahmed/the-wild-oasis/README.md

 - 🎨 **Styled Components:** Provides UI styling, including dark mode.
 - 🖼️ **Heroicons:** Enhances the UI with modern icons.

-<h2 align="left">This app was developed as part of the Udemy course by Jonas Schmedtmann.
-Special thanks to Jonas for guidance throughout the course.</h2>
+This app was developed as part of the Udemy course by Jonas Schmedtmann.
+Special thanks to Jonas for guidance throughout the course.